neftjs/neft/Views---Tour.md

 ## Fragment lifecycle

-Created `<neft:fragment>`s are reusing and keeping in the memory to ensure best performance.
+Created `<neft:fragment>`s are reusing and keeping in the memory to ensure the best performance.

 `<script>` `this` object contains some signals used to detect the fragment status.